Spread Plate Technique: Principle, Procedure, Uses, and Common Errors

 - Using a sterile pipette, add 1ml of sample to the first tube of the set.
 Label it as 10-1.

-- Mix the contents well by swirling the tube upside down a few times.
+- Mix the contents well by inverting the tube a few times.

 - Take 1ml of the sample from the first tube and transfer it to the second tube.
 Label it as 10-2.